Sora (Kingdom Hearts): In Kingdom Hearts series

 In Kingdom Hearts II, Sora reawakens along with Donald and Goofy in Twilight Town once his Nobody, Roxas, merges with him.
 They visit Mickey's master, Yen Sid, from whom they are reacquainted with Organization XIII.
 Sora embarks with Donald and Goofy to find Riku and Mickey, traversing new and unfamiliar worlds to eliminate the threat of the remaining Heartless, Nobodies, and local villains.
 Learning that the Organization has abducted Kairi to force Sora to gather more hearts for them, Sora's group rejoins Mickey and arrives at the Organization's fortress in the World That Never Was, where they reunite with Kairi and Riku.
 After being separated from the others, Sora and Riku defeat Xemnas, after which a doorway appears that allows them to reunite with their friends on the Destiny Islands.

 Sora makes a minor appearance in Kingdom Hearts 358/2 Days, which mainly takes place while he sleeps to recover his lost memories from the events of Chain of Memories; it is also revealed that Xion, who was created by Organization XIII using Sora's memories, inadvertently hinders the restoration process until she joins with him.
 In Kingdom Hearts Coded, a computer program based on Sora's likeness serves as the primary protagonist of the game, traversing a datascape based on the contents of Jiminy Cricket's journal to uncover the truth behind a mysterious message left in it.
 A four-year-old Sora appears in the prequel, Kingdom Hearts Birth by Sleep.
-After Ventus's heart is separated from his body following a confrontation with Vanitas, it encounters Sora, who accepts it into his own heart.
+After Ventus' heart is separated from his body following a confrontation with Vanitas, it encounters Sora, who accepts it into his own heart.
 In the game's secret ending, set after the events of Kingdom Hearts II, Ansem the Wise tells Aqua about Sora's adventures, and how he may help all the people connected to him.
 In the final scene, Sora decides to save them after reading Mickey's letter.

 In Kingdom Hearts 3D: Dream Drop Distance, Sora and Riku undertake the Mark of Mastery exam in preparation for Xehanort's return.
 The two are sent to awaken the Sleeping Worlds, worlds which remained in a state of sleep after the defeat of Ansem.
 Sora is lured into a deep slumber by Xehanort's incarnations, who plan to turn him into a vessel for Xehanort's heart.
 Riku and his friends save Sora and bring him back to Yen Sid's tower, where Riku dives into Sora's heart and awakens him.
 Because of Sora's failure, he does not achieve the rank of Keyblade Master.
 In the ending of Kingdom Hearts 0.2 Birth by Sleep – A Fragmentary Passage, Sid reveals that Sora has lost most of his powers as a consequence of Xehanort's attempted possession and advises him to seek out Hercules, who has gone through a similar experience.